-The Society of Biology maintains an appeals procedure for HEIs that wish to challenge specific decisions, where they feel that an assessment was not conducted as it should have been and in a fair and transparent manner.
+The Royal Society of Biology maintains an appeals procedure for Universities that wish to challenge specific decisions, where they feel that an assessment was not conducted as it should have been and in a fair and transparent manner.
 Disagreement about a judgement does not constitute grounds for appeal.
+Please see Appendix B for the code of conduct which assessors adhere to.

-Appeals will be considered at the discretion of the Society of Biology Council.
-Further details about the appeals process are available on request.
+Appeals will be considered at the discretion of the Degree Accreditation Committee of the Royal Society of Biology.